tiborsimon/tiborsimon.github.io/_posts/2015-05-28-smart-sinusoids.md

 The easiest way to generate a sine or cosine signal in MATLAB.
 With this library there are almost infinite ways to describe and generate a sinusoid signals.

-# Generating sinusoids
+# Generating sinusoid signals

-Generating a sinusoid signal is often the first step for a more complex computations.
+Generating sinusoid signals is often the first step for executing a more complex computation.
 It should be a routine, but actually it isn't.
 Many people struggles with it.

-## Generating sinusoid signals
+## The problem

 The equation of a sinusoid signal is a known fact: